Lightning-AI/pytorch-lightning/examples/fabric/meta_learning/README.md

-## Meta Learning - MAML
+## Meta-Learning - MAML

-This is an example of a meta learning algorithm called [MAML](https://arxiv.org/abs/1703.03400), trained on the Omniglot dataset of handwritten characters from different alphabets.
+This is an example of a meta-learning algorithm called [MAML](https://arxiv.org/abs/1703.03400), trained on the Omniglot dataset of handwritten characters from different alphabets.

-The goal of meta learning in this context is to learn a 'meta'-model trained on many different tasks, such that it can quickly adapt to a new task when trained with very few samples (few shot learning).
+The goal of meta-learning in this context is to learn a 'meta'-model trained on many different tasks, such that it can quickly adapt to a new task when trained with very few samples (few-shot learning).
-If you are new to meta learning, have a look at this short [introduction video](https://www.youtube.com/watch?v=ItPEBdD6VMk).
+If you are new to meta-learning, have a look at this short [introduction video](https://www.youtube.com/watch?v=ItPEBdD6VMk).

 We show two code versions:
 The first one is implemented in raw PyTorch, but it contains quite a bit of boilerplate code for distributed training.